mateuszjurewicz/notes_public/English Vocabulary.md

 - `mother lode`
 the main vein of ore in a region, often misspelled as "load".
 - `obviate`
 to avoid or prevent sth undesirable, prevent a difficulty.
-E.g. having a parachute can obviate disaster.
-"Bad actions aren't obviated by shame".
+E.g. having a parachute can ____ disaster.
+"Bad actions aren't ____ed by shame".
 - `palmistry`
 palm reading, aka `chiromancy`
 - `panhandling`